Harshil1110/Blog-App/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+After that you have to enter localhost:3000/signup for signup the user.
+After that you have to enter localhost:3000/login for login the user.
+If you want to create the log then you have to write localhost:3000/create in the url.

+you have to write cd backend to go in backend folder, now run this command: node index.js to run the backend.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\